 What does it really mean to be in a healthy relationship?
 There's no denying that it's something most people with an S.O. strive for, but the lofty phrase can mean something different to every individual.
-"A 'healthy' relationship is equitable," says Denver-based psychotherapist Alysha Jeney, MA, MFT-C, and CEO and founder of The Modern Love Box.
+"A 'healthy' relationship is equitable," says Denver-based psychotherapist Alysha Jeney, MA, LMFT, and CEO and founder of The Modern Love Box.
 "It means you both are equally invested, committed, and respectful to each other's needs and requests.
 You have the same core values, goals, and ideals of a partnership."

 So how do you form this kind of mutually supportive and respectful union?
 Ahead, Jeney weighs in on some of the most important aspects, from communication and intimacy to dating.
 Consider this a roadmap to building and fostering the relationship you deserve.

 It's no secret that good communication is a pillar of any healthy relationship.
 According to Jeney, vulnerability is a key indicator that you and your S.O. have strong communication skills.
 "You are able to be vulnerable and feel validated by your partner," she explains.
-"Some red flags would be the opposite: You don't feel validated; you don't feel understood; you are afraid of conflict; you can't ask for what you need; you don't have emotion or deep conversations ever."
+"Some red flags would be the opposite: You don't feel validated; you don't feel understood; you are afraid of conflict; you can't ask for what you need; you don't have emotional or deep conversations ever."
 In order to maintain healthy communication in a relationship, Jeney has a few recommendations.

 1. Go to counseling.
 "Counseling can be a positive experience and can offer you both preventative tools to help you both understand each other better," she offers.

 2. Designate time to talk.
-Jeney advises planning a time to discuss certain topics with your S.O.
+Jeney advises planning time to discuss certain topics with your S.O.
 Use this time to talk about anything from daily obligations to deeper emotional issues.

 3. Work on listening skills.
 "Most of the time we are 'bad' at communicating because we are really bad at listening.
 Try reflecting what you heard your partner say [and] put yourself in their shoes."
 She advises using phrases like "I can imagine you feel…"

 4. Think about self-awareness.
 "Check in with yourself.
-Do you know what you are feeling, what you need, if you are projecting?"
+Do you know what you are feeling, what you need, and if you are projecting?"
 Checking in with yourself will better allow your partner to understand you, according to Jeney.

 5. De-escalate and talk calmly.
 If you are vulnerable and get straight to the point without simply reacting, you can better communicate with your S.O.